Frequently Asked Questions

 With passage of the federal Energy Policy Act in 1992, the United States has uniform water efficiency standards for nearly all toilets, urinals, showerheads, and faucets manufactured after January 1994.
 This law placed strict regulations on flow rates.
 All manufacturers must adhere to these standards and no adjustments can be made.

 In some cases, you may be receiving less than the maximum allowable water flow rate due to low water pressure or a blockage in the plumbing or in the faucet.
-Check for debris or lime buildup in the aerator.
+Check for sediment, debris and lime (or other) buildup in the aerator.
+Click here for other possible causes and corrections

 Why does a Dishmaster cost so much?